-Our work revisits this barrier through the lens of deliberation.
-We show that by allowing pairs of voters to refine their comparisons before aggregation, a tournament-based rule can in fact achieve the optimal distortion bound of~$3$ without deliberation, thereby escaping the~$3.11$ bound for non-deliberative tournaments.
+Our work revisits this barrier using pairwise deliberations.
+We show that by allowing pairs of voters to aggregate their preferences, a tournament-based rule can in fact achieve a distortion bound of $3$, thereby escaping the $3.11$ bound for non-deliberative tournaments.

-\paragraph{Deliberative Social Choice: From Sortition to Dyads.} The idea that deliberation can improve collective decisions has a long pedigree in political philosophy and deliberative democracy, for example through deliberative polling and citizens’ assemblies~\cite{fishkin1991democracy,Ingham18}.
+\paragraph{Deliberative Social Choice: From Sortition to Dyads.} The idea that deliberation can improve collective decisions has a long pedigree in political philosophy and deliberative democracy, for example through deliberative polling and citizens’ assemblies \cite{fishkin1991democracy,Ingham18}.
 Many deliberative systems in practice use \emph{sortition}, which is the random sampling of participants into discussion bodies, to reduce biases and improve legitimacy.

-Several theoretical models of voter interaction within the metric distortion framework have been recently proposed~\cite{Strength,Distributed,goyal2025metricdistortionprobabilisticvoting}.
-Caragiannis et al.~\cite{CaragiannisM024} examine models of sortition where a large random sample of voters deliberates to compute a consensus or median point, achieving a logarithmic (in the number of alternatives) bound on the sample size required to attain distortion arbitrarily close to one.
+As mentioned before, our deliberation model can be viewed as an implicit mechanism to elicit strength of voter preferences between pairs of candidates.
+Several theoretical models of eliciting such strengths within the metric distortion framework have been recently proposed \cite{Strength,Distributed,goyal2025metricdistortionprobabilisticvoting}.
+Focusing on deliberation, Caragiannis et al.\ \cite{CaragiannisM024} examine models of sortition where a large random sample of voters deliberates to compute a consensus or median point, achieving a logarithmic (in the number of alternatives) bound on the sample size required to attain distortion arbitrarily close to one.
 However, this assumes a single large deliberative body, which raises issues of coordination and bias in practice.

-In contrast, our focus is on \emph{small-group deliberation} rather than sortition.
-Here, Fain et al.~\cite{FainGMS17} studied a two-person bargaining model under metric preferences, while Goel, Goyal, and Munagala~\cite{GoelGM25} proposed a general model in which all groups of up to $k$ voters deliberate between pairs of alternatives and the resulting tournament aggregated via the Copeland rule.
-They showed that groups of size $k = 3$ suffice to beat the deterministic distortion bound, with an analysis that relied on numerical optimization.
-For groups of size $k = 2$ (the setting we consider), they showed a distortion bound of $4.414$, which we vastly improve to $3$.
-We note that the protocol in~\cite{GoelGM25} required all pairs of voters to deliberate between a pair of alternatives, regardless of their preference between them, while our protocol requires only one deliberation per voter for a pair of alternatives.
+In contrast, our focus is on \emph{small-group deliberation} (more specifically, pairwise deliberations) rather than sortition.
+Here, Fain et al.\ \cite{FainGMS17} studied a two-person bargaining model under metric preferences, while Goel, Goyal, and Munagala \cite{GoelGM25} studied deliberation by all groups of up to $k$ voters, with the resulting tournament aggregated via the Copeland rule.
+Their work showed that $k=3$ can beat the deterministic distortion bound, while for $k=2$ they obtained distortion $4.414$.
+Our protocol improves this to $3$ while requiring one deliberation per voter for each candidate pair.